 If you're near the end of your divorce and your spouse won't sign the papers, then your spouse is probably holding out for more money or better settlement terms.
 In that case, you have to decide whether or not to cave in and settle, or hold out and go to trial.

 Getting the Right Help in Your Divorce Can Make a Difference

-If your spouse thinks that s/he can prevent the divorce by not signing the papers, getting a letter from your lawyer might help.
-Your lawyer can explain that you can get a divorce with or without your spouse.
-Often, that is enough to turn your spouse around.
+If your spouse thinks that s/he can prevent a divorce simply by not signing the divorce papers, then s/he needs a bit of an education.
+Getting a letter from your lawyer explaining that you can divorce your spouse even if s/he doesn't sign anything may be enough to turn your spouse around.

-If your spouse is resisting divorce because s/he thinks that you will change your mind, a family therapist can help.
-The therapist can help you and your spouse hear what you are saying.
-A therapist can also help move your spouse forward if fear of change is what is holding him/her back.
+If your spouse is resisting divorce because s/he thinks that you will change your mind, a therapist or a discernment counselor may be able to help.
+A therapist can help your spouse understand the reality of what's happening.
+A therapist can also help your spouse deal with his/her fear of change if that's what is holding him/her back.

-No matter what your spouse’s motivation for not signing divorce papers may be, if your spouse won’t sign divorce papers no matter what you do, the only way you can get divorced will be to go to trial.
-A judge will divorce you.
-Period.
+No matter what your spouse’s motivation for not signing your divorce papers may be, if s/he continues to refuse to sign anything no matter what you do, the only way you can get divorced is to go to trial.

 If your spouse has refused to participate in your divorce at all, then your "trial" may just be a hearing for a default judgment.

 Default judgments are not necessarily hard to get.
 But they often take time.

 You'll have to serve your spouse with a summons.
 Then you'll have to wait until s/he fails to file an appearance in court in the time allotted for him/her to do so.

 After that, you will need to go to court (probably several times!) in order to take the steps you need to finalize your divorce.